Transforming the health of South Seattle and South King County communities

 The grant funding lasts from October 2012 September 2014, but by helping communities, institutions, and organizations make healthier options the easiest choices, it is expected that this work will have both immediate and long-term health benefits.

 A multi-disciplinary team helps to guide the work of the Community Transformation Grant.
-See the slides presented at the November 12, 2013 Leadership Team meeting:
+Slide presentations: